-Former studies came to the conclusion that there would be currently no one-to-one alternatives to MCCPs available on the market.61 This is due to the fact that several requested properties can be attributed to MCCPs, which are flame retardancy, improved water and chemical resistance, enhanced viscosity, ageing stability, and finally, reduced formulation costs.
+Former studies came to the conclusion that there would be currently no one-to-one alternatives to MCCPs available on the market.73 This is due to the fact that several requested properties can be attributed to MCCPs, which are flame retardancy, improved water and chemical resistance, enhanced viscosity, ageing stability, and finally, reduced formulation costs.
 In this light, alternatives should be based on product specific reformulations.
 However, PVC cable formulations have already undergone several phases where reformulations were necessary e.g.

-- the phase out of heavy metals (Pb and Cd) as thermal stabilizer and PBDEs due to the introduction of the first RoHS Directive, - the European ban of the four phthalates under REACH and RoHS 2 and - the ban of SCCPs under the Stockholm Convention (respectively the EU POP regulation)
+- the phase out of heavy metals (Pb and Cd) as thermal stabilizer and PBDEs due to the introduction of the first RoHS Directive, - the European ban of the four phthalates under REACH and RoHS 2 and - the listing of SCCPs in the UNECE/LRTAP POPs-protocol and listing as a POP for global phaseout in the Stockholm Convention (respectively ban in the EU POP regulation).